Whowong/CHH/GitLab/README.md

 4.3	You can now run another pipelike which will build your code and push your container

+Awesome, as a checkpoint you should now have a pipeline that is building the application, creating a container, and storing it in the container registry.
+If everything looks good lets continue on this journey.

 ## 5. Infrastructure as code

+We now have our application built in a container and stored in our container registry.
+Now lets move on to infrastructure as code so we can create our infrastructure that we will deploy to.

 5.1	First we need an Azure SP for our pipeline automation.

   5.1.1	In Azure Portal go to “App Registrations”

   5.1.2	Select “New Registration” on the top left.

   5.1.3	Enter a name for your app registration and click “Register”

   5.1.4	After the app registration is created, on the left hand side go to “Certificates & Secrets”

   5.1.5	Click on “New Client Secret”.
 You can set the secret date range for how long its valid.
 We recommend the minimum needed, so it can just be today.

   5.1.6	Save your secret ID and value as it will be needed shortly.
 You will also need your Directory ID/Tenant info which is located on your app registration overview.

 5.2	We now need to grant contributor access to the App Registration

   5.2.1	Go to your subscription you plan on creating the resource group in.

   5.2.2	On the left hand side, select “Access Control (IAM)”

   5.2.3	On the main screen select “Add” followed by “Add Role Assignments”

   5.2.4	Select “Contributor” then “Next”

   5.2.5	Select “Select members” and enter the name of your App Registration and select the name.
 Then press “Select”

   5.2.6	Select “Review + assign” at the bottom of the screen.

 5.3	We will now add the SP to the variables in GitLab.
 While in the project go to “Settings” then “CI/CD”